PhGK/ProteinNetworkLRP/README.md

 - lr: learning rate (we currently use gradient descent with momentum)
 - nbatch: batch size
 - cuda: Boolean.
 If True, experiment will run on the gpu
 - njobs: number of parallel jobs.
-Will not effect training of network Results can be found in results/LRP/raw_data
+This will not affect the training of the network.
+Results can be found in results/LRP/raw_data

 2) Computation of artificial networks